 Yes, this is possible.
 You will have to visit the website and furnish details of your expiring policy.
 While renewing insurance online, you will receive the complete benefits of your accrued No Claim Bonus.

-Yes, National Insurance offers attractive discounts to customers who choose to purchase private car insurance or two-wheeler insurance policies online.
+Yes, National Insurance offers attractive discounts to customers who choose to purchase private or two-wheeler insurance policies online.

 You have to follow these steps to lodge a motor insurance claim with National Insurance: